chirag127/engineering-notes-all-sems/allnotes/cs/2/6_Microprocessor.md

-KCS

-KCS stands for Knowledge-Centered Support, which is a customer support methodology and framework used in the field of technical support.
-The goal of KCS is to provide high-quality, efficient, and effective support to customers by leveraging the knowledge and expertise of support teams.

-KCS is based on the idea that knowledge is a key resource in providing effective support, and that support teams should continuously create, update, and share knowledge in order to improve their ability to support customers.
-KCS involves a number of best practices and processes, including:

-1. Knowledge creation: This involves creating new knowledge articles and updating existing articles in response to customer inquiries and support interactions.

-2. Knowledge capture: This involves capturing relevant information from customer interactions and incorporating it into the knowledge base.

-3. Knowledge reuse: This involves using existing knowledge articles to resolve customer inquiries and support interactions, rather than starting from scratch each time.

-4. Knowledge improvement: This involves continuously improving the quality and accuracy of knowledge articles, and ensuring that they are up-to-date and relevant.

-In summary, KCS is a customer support methodology and framework that aims to provide high-quality, efficient, and effective support to customers by leveraging the knowledge and expertise of support teams.
-KCS involves a number of best practices and processes, including knowledge creation, capture, reuse, and improvement.
 ## Unit 1 - Microprocessor evolution and types, microprocessor architecture and operation of its components, addressing modes, interrupts, data transfer schemes, instruction and data flow, timer and timing diagram, Interfacing devices.

 Unit 1 of the subject of Microprocessors covers the evolution and types of microprocessors, the architecture and operation of its components, addressing modes, interrupts, data transfer schemes, instruction and data flow, timer and timing diagrams, and interfacing devices.